relaxdiego/python-based-operator/README.md

 ## Just Wanna Kick the Tires a Bit?

-Use [microk8s](https://microk8s.io/) for testing testing this operator.
+Use [microk8s](https://microk8s.io/) for testing this operator.
+It will make your life so much easier.
+Go on, I'll wait!

 ## Usage